pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 The generate a ROM binary add the option `-subtype=rom`.
 In this mode, not all functions will work.

+Under some condition, if lots of preset data is provided, an option permits to compress the default values before storing them in the ROM: -pragma-define:CRT_MODEL=2

 ### Disk subtype

 *  compile the adv_a game